The Light and the Darkness

 39 But the Lord said to him, “Now you Pharisees clean the outside of the cup and of the platter; but inside of you, you are full of robbery and wickedness.
 40 You foolish ones, did not He who made the outside make the inside also?
 41 But give that which is within as charity, and then all things are clean for you.”

 We can only imagine how this conversation evolved.
 First Jesus omitted the ceremonial baptism that was expected of a law-abiding rabbi.
 Then the Pharisee raised his objection.
 It is not likely that Jesus came back at him immediately with the above response, telling him that he was “full of robbery and wickedness.”
 Luke skips to the end and gives us the conclusion of the conversation.
 In fact, it is likely that Jesus spoke these words afterward.
-In fact, it is likely that the Pharisee had issued Jesus an ultimatum: “either wash your hands, or get out of my house!
+Meanwhile, it is probable that the Pharisee had issued Jesus an ultimatum: “Either wash your hands, or get out of my house!
 I refuse to eat with anyone who refuses to cleanse himself before eating!”

 From Jesus’ response, recorded by Luke, it appears that their lunch date did not end well.
 But Jesus then found it necessary to teach the lessons to be learned from that experience.
 The Jewish religion in general was more concerned about outward appearances of righteousness than of heart issues that really mattered.